Justice Call: History

-The Justice Call Approach
+Approach

 The Justice Call Approach is a core methodology that underpins the organization’s work, developed through years of engagement with grassroots organizations and communities in conflict-affected regions This approach focuses on empowering local actors by providing direct resources to grassroots organizations, allowing them to address challenges with greater autonomy and responsiveness.
 Justice Call prioritizes the creation of regional platforms that foster collaboration and amplify local voices, ensuring solutions are both context-specific and community-driven.

 The methodology is founded on the principle that sustainable change requires the active participation of those most affected by conflict and injustice.
 Through initiatives such as the MENA Coalition on Youth, Peace, and Security (MCYPS) and the Women’s Network on Prevention (WRNP), Justice Call facilitates resource-sharing, knowledge exchange, and the co-creation of innovative solutions.
 Over time, this approach builds trust, enhances regional capacity, and integrates enduring change within local institutions and societal norms.